CPScript/CPScript/README.md

-# what type of programer/hacker are you????
+# What type of programer/hacker are you????
 ######
 types of hackers | what they do
 --------- | ---------